ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 Please feel free to contact us if you have any suggestions.
 Thank you for your attention.

 ## Citation
 The preprint of our work is currently available at bioRexiv (http://dx.doi.org/10.1101/2024.02.12.580024), and the formal paper is under review.
-You can cite: Sizhe Chen, Huitang Qi, Xingzhuo Zhu, Tianxiang Liu, Yingda Teng, Qiuyu Gong, Cangzhi Jia, Tian Liu.
-The discovery of antimicrobial peptides from the gut microbiome of cockroach Blattella germanica using deep learning pipeline. bioRexiv; doi: 10.1101/2024.02.12.580024. if our work is helpful to your research.
+If our work is helpful to your research, you can temporarily cite our work: Sizhe Chen, Huitang Qi, Xingzhuo Zhu, Tianxiang Liu, Yingda Teng, Qiuyu Gong, Cangzhi Jia, Tian Liu.
+The discovery of antimicrobial peptides from the gut microbiome of cockroach Blattella germanica using deep learning pipeline. bioRexiv; doi: 10.1101/2024.02.12.580024.